 The game maintained a strong military appeal, and the worldwide spread of darts is credited to the British army who brought the game with them to every corner of the Empire as it grew.

-Employees at the brewery firm of Hockey & Sons are credited with establishing the standard throwing distance (there are actually two standards - more on that in a moment).
-It seems that the brewers placed three of their beer crates end to end, drew a line, and threw from there.
+An apocryphal tale that really ought to be true (but isn't) says that employees at the brewery firm of S. Hockey & Sons are credited with establishing the standard throwing distance (there are actually multiple standards - more on that in a moment).
+According to the story, the brewers placed three of their beer crates end to end, drew a line, and threw from there.

 The survival of darts as a pub game can be pretty accurately dated.
 Throughout the Victorian period legislation prohibited "games of chance" (i.e. gambling) in pubs.
 In 1908 a pub owner named Anakin in Leeds, Yorkshire, was taken to court for permitting darts to be played in his establishment.
 He offered to prove that darts was a game of skill.